-202 The Active Voice: Voice and Speech for Performance
+THR 202 The Active Voice

 Students will be introduced to and engage in an exploration of vocal life as an active, powerful and transformational component of their entire physical, emotional, intellectual and spiritual selves.
 Attention will be paid to breath awareness, vocal production, speech and diction by way of study of the physiological and psychological nature of voice, lab-style participation, practice and evaluation of exercises, text presentations and performances.
 Not a singing class.
 Prerequisite: Minimum grade of C in THR 100 or 135.